mertkaanguzel/mertkaanguzel/README.md

 <br />

 I'm a newly graduated computer engineer and willing to work as a backend developer.
-Currently, I'm self-learning Node JS (Express) and developing APIs.
+Currently, I've been studying Node for the past six months and have built several projects.